Skip to main content

 fly deploy --ha=false -c .fly/node/fly.toml

-Now you have a rollups node with the node running on the provided url.
+Now you have a rollups node running on the provided url.

 Step 7: Deploy the app to the node